Ronan Memin's webpage

 Motivated by the derivation of a hydrodynamic limit for integrable

-systems, Herbert Spohn uses a comparison between integrable systems and
+systems, Herbert Spohn recently used a comparison between integrable

-the beta-ensembles at high temperature.
-We strenghten the understanding of
+systems and the beta-ensembles at high temperature.
+We strenghten the

-this link through a large deviations approach for the empirical measure of
+understanding of this link through a large deviations approach for the